polard8/kernel/README.md

-# Welcome to Gramado OS - Codename 'Angels'
+# Welcome to Gramado OS

 This repository has the source code for: